jamesplease/redux-resource/docs/recipes/related-resources.md

 # Related Resources

 Endpoints frequently more than one resource type in a single response.
-For instance, a request for a single `author` may return that author's `books`, too.
+For instance, a request for a single `author` may also include the author's `books`.

-Because different backends return related resources in many different ways, Redux Resource couldn't possibly include a built-in solution that works for every API.
+Because different backends return related resources in many different ways, Redux Resource couldn't possibly include a single built-in solution that works for every API.
 Instead, [plugins](/docs/guides/plugins.md) can be used to support related resources in a way that works for for your specific backend.